 State Laws on International Election Observers

-Four additional states have statutory language that is inclusive of many types of observers, which may include international observers:
+Many states permit the public to observe elections, and whether "the public" includes international observers would depend on state-specific interpretations.
+At least four additional states have statutory language that is inclusive of many types of observers, which may include international observers:

-- Hawaii (HI Rev Stat § 11-132-C-6): The list of people allowed in a polling place includes "Any person or nonvoter group authorized by the chief election officer or the clerk in county elections to observe the election at designated precincts for educational purposes provided that they conduct themselves so that they do not interfere with the election process."
+- Hawaii (HI Rev Stat 11-132-C-6): The list of people allowed in a polling place includes "Any person or nonvoter group authorized by the chief election officer or the clerk in county elections to observe the election at designated precincts for educational purposes provided that they conduct themselves so that they do not interfere with the election process."

 - North Dakota (N.D.
 Cent.
-Code § 16.1-05-09.1): “Election observers must be allowed uniform and nondiscriminatory access to all stages of the election process, including the certification of election technologies, early voting, absentee voting, voter appeals, vote tabulation, and recounts."
+Code 16.1-05-09.1): “Election observers must be allowed uniform and nondiscriminatory access to all stages of the election process, including the certification of election technologies, early voting, absentee voting, voter appeals, vote tabulation, and recounts."

-- South Dakota (S.D. §12-18-9): "Any person, except a candidate who is on the ballot being voted on at that polling place, may be present at any polling place for the purpose of observing the voting process.
+- South Dakota (S.D.
+12-18-9): "Any person, except a candidate who is on the ballot being voted on at that polling place, may be present at any polling place for the purpose of observing the voting process.
 Any person may be present to observe the counting process."

 - Virginia (Va.
-Code §24.2-604): "A local electoral board may authorize in writing the presence of additional neutral observers as it deems appropriate."
+Code 24.2-604): "A local electoral board may authorize in writing the presence of additional neutral observers as it deems appropriate."

 See NCSL’s webpage on Policies for Election Observers for additional information.